sjzeil/CppUnitLite/README.md

- This is a lightweight framework similar in spirit to JUnit (for Java), Google Test, and Boost Test, but which can be added to a project by the simple addition of the two unittest.h and unittest.cpp files.
+ This is a lightweight framework similar in spirit to JUnit (for Java), Google Test, and Boost Test, but which can be added to a project by the simple addition of the two files, unittest.h and unittest.cpp.
 It's not as robust as those other frameworks - some runtime errors will shut the test suite down with no final report.

 # Usage

  The framework consists of a two files, `unittest.h` and `unittest.cpp`, that can be dropped into a C++ project directory, allowing the creation of a unit test suite.

  A test suite consists of a collection of unit test functions, which can be distributed among multiple .cpp files.
 (Typically one such file